cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_devops_ci_cd_deployment.md

 - **Telemetry-driven triage and anomaly detection**
   - Capability: Analyze logs, metrics, and test errors to surface root-cause candidates, anomaly alerts, and deployment risk assessments; provide confidence scores and suggested next steps.
   - Rationale: Participants asked for AI to "read the log in CI/CD, and provide analysis of the bugs in code" and to "Detect safe/unsafe time to deploy."
-(Participant 202, Participant 195).
+(Participants 202, 195).

 - **Pipeline bootstrapping, synthesis & quality review**
   - Capability: Generate or repair pipeline configurations from high-level intent, review existing CI/CD configs for anti-patterns, and suggest optimizations; support local pipeline simulation/testing.